chefgs/cloud_init_sample/README.md

 - `Chef` used for setting the required system state explained in item 2 above <br>
 - `Github` used as source repo and git commands extensively used while development <br>
 - `Chef-client` run in local-mode eliminating the need of Chef server. <br>

-### Script functionality
-- `Create_instance.sh` script uses the AWS CLI command to invoke the resource creation in AWS.
-- The AWS CLI command for instance creation is `aws ec2 run-instance`.
-- We are sending the `install.txt` file as an option in AWS CLI user-data and the script is executed by `Cloud-init` process when the EC2 instance is created.
-- The `install.txt` has the code for installing the required installers, checking out repo from git and running Chef client command to set the desired VM config

 ## 2. Instance creation steps
 ### Pre-requisite Setup